Tristan in grey jacket, holding baton, dramatic look.

 ABOUT

 Tristan Rais-Sherman is rapidly emerging as one of the most exciting musicians of his generation, celebrated for his collaborative spirit, creativity, and joyful music-making.
-A three-time consecutive recipient of The Solti Foundation U.S. Career Assistance Award, Rais-Sherman is dedicated to communicating the expressive power of orchestral music to new audiences and ensuring a vibrant future for the art form.
+A three-time recipient of The Solti Foundation U.S. Career Assistance Award, he is known for his emotional directness and clarity on the podium, and is committed to broadening the appeal of classical music by telling human stories in ways that everyone can immediately grasp.

 “Everybody should feel welcome in the concert hall.
 Classical music is not a status symbol.
 It is live storytelling.
 Meditation.
 A transfer of energy.”